awslabs/aws-well-architected-labs/content/Reliability/200_Labs/200_Backup_Restore_Failback_Analytics/GettingStarted/Account.md

 #### CLI Profiles

 Set up two CLI profiles, one for the primary region and one for the backup region.
-We'll refer to these as `PRIMARY` and `BACKUP` going forward.
+We'll name these `PRIMARY` and `BACKUP`.

-In this example `PRIMARY=us-west-2` and `BACKUP=us-east-2`.
+In this example `PRIMARY` uses `us-west-2` and `BACKUP` uses `us-east-2`.
 Choose whichever regions you prefer.

 ```
 $ aws configure --profile BACKUP